 1. The double top pattern is a bullish reversal chart pattern formation that looks like the letter “M”

-2. To identify the double top pattern in forex trading, you need to see three main elements: first high, second high, and a neckline (at the support level)
+2. To identify the double top pattern, you need to see three main elements: first high, second high, and a neckline (at the support level)

 3. The double top formation is more effective at the end of a strong uptrend rather than in a ranging market